 My flares aren't always exactly the same but yesterday I flared badly.
 I can describe it to my daughter, sorry guys most women will get this, as the overwhelming body aches and exhaustion on PMS.
 My entire body feels swollen and it throbs and joints ache like a fever.
 For my hubby and son I can only describe it as throbbing and aching in my entire body. and exhausted like I've run a marathon and haven't slept for days.
-And even with all that, it doesn't… read more
+And even with all that, it doesn't really describe the feeling.
+So I'm… read more

 Feel like tin man after a few bad winters and very rusted joints and trying to move without a can of Wd40